Oil Surges As Stocks Trade Mixed - UrduPoint

 Oil Surges As Stocks Trade Mixed

-Oil prices surged Wednesday following the blockage of the Suez canal while stock markets traded mixed

-London, (UrduPoint / Pakistan Point News - 24th Mar, 2021 ) :Oil prices surged Wednesday following the blockage of the Suez canal while stock markets traded mixed.
+London, (UrduPoint / Pakistan Point News - 24th Mar, 2021 ) :Oil prices surged Wednesday following the blockage of the Suez canal while stock markets turned in mixed performances.

-A grounded ship that has temporarily blocked the key transit route for oil, along with the latest supply data from the United States, helped the price of the main US oil contract spike by five percent.
+A grounded ship that has temporarily blocked the key transit route for oil, along with a slowdown in the United States, helped crude prices jump more than five percent.

-The US benchmark contract, West Texas Intermediate, then quickly eased back to a gain of 4.6 percent, while the European benchmark, North Sea Brent oil, was 4.6 percent higher.
+"After a tough day yesterday crude oil is rebounding after the growth in (US) stockpiles slowed to 1.9 million barrels from 2.4 million last week," said Chris Beauchamp, chief market analyst at online trading firm IG.

+The slowing increase in stockpiles comes as data points to a rebound in travel activity in the US that "may well help crude oil rally to new heights", he added.

 Bitcoin rose to $56,530 after Tesla boss Elon Musk tweeted that the carmaker now accepts the virtual Currency as payment in the United States.

-Continued concerns that Europe's worsening coronavirus crisis could derail economic recovery were balanced by survey data showing the eurozone economy had returned to growth in March for the first time in six months.
+European stocks were mixed amid continued concerns the continent's worsening coronavirus crisis could derail economic recovery, although survey data showed the eurozone economy had returned to growth in March for the first time in six months.

-In the background, investor fears are growing over another deadly wave of Covid-19 and concerns over a stimulus-fuelled global inflation spike have not abated.

-Frankfurt stocks lost 0.5 percent and the Paris stock index was flat in afternoon trading.
+"The same old worries about another wave of coronavirus cases as well as concerns that Europe's lockdown will drag on are doing the rounds," said analyst David Madden at CMC Markets UK.

 Europe's two biggest economies, Germany and France, have been forced along with other countries to impose new restrictions to battle the disease, as they also struggle to get vaccination programmes rolling properly.